Ruby Tuesday Strategic Alternatives Review Process Needs Improvement

 If the Board receives a viable bid during the strategic alternatives review process and does not accept it, we plan to do everything in our power to hold each individual personally liable to the fullest extent possible.

-3. The Real Estate Value is Real, and It Belongs to Shareholders.
+3. The Real Estate Value is Real, and It Belongs to Shareholders

 We have always viewed the company-owned real estate assets as a safety net for shareholders.
 Unfortunately, the real estate assets have been systematically liquidated in order to subsidize the restaurant operations.
 This continued activity transfers value from shareholders to lenders, landlords, company insiders, vendors, and employees.
 Slowly liquidating the remaining real estate assets to fund the restaurant operations will eventually wipe out shareholders.